ameya-9/Lyrics-Analysis/README.md

 ## 3. Bag of Words:
 In this model the song lyrics document is divided in to words with respective frequencies (frequently used words) then to viusalise it we plotted bar graphs and word clouds for each of the artist.

 ## 4. Word Embedding & Document Embedding (it's implementation) :
-The concept of word embedding and document embedding is based on conversion to vectors form.
+The concept of word embedding and document embedding is based on conversion to vectors form, aslo taking into account the contextual orientation.
+_"You Are the Average of the Company You Keep"_
+The concept of doc2vec is context window, which slide through the paragraphs and captures the meaning of the words while continuing shift.

 ## 5. Model Visualisation:
+It really difficult to visualised any vector with some many dimension so we need to visualise it in human underderstandable visualisations.
+There are many ways to do that like PCA, t-sne, UMap etc. However to ensure it's interactive, I searched about tensorboard and converted my model into an understandable .tsv file.

 # Implmentation
 # Instructions to Run the project